kosmonavtika/persist-repos/README.md

-# `persist-repos.sh`
+# `persist_proxmox_apt_repos.sh`

-An `apt` hook for Proxmox VE to make non-subscription repositories and subscription dialog removal persistent.
+An `apt` hook for Proxmox VE 6 to make non-subscription repositories and subscription dialog removal persistent.

 Please note that this has not been tested extensively.
 Use it at your own risk!
 Feel free to contribute and improve it.